IngiumDev/Switch-Case-Vs-If-Else/README.md

-Short code example that shows how using switch rather than if/else can make code more readable.
+Short code example that shows how using switch rather than if/else can make code more readable in Java